 An introduction to the critical shifts and trends of contemporary theological thought from the 18th century onward.
 Key men, women, and movements of this post-Enlightenment timeframe will be examined.

-Prerequisite: BIBL101; BIBL104; BIBL249 or BIBL349; junior standing
+Prerequisite:.
+BIBL101 or BIBL105; BIBL104 or BIBL106

 THEO475.
 Theology and Spiritual Formation (3)